joshbrunty/joshbrunty.github.io/_posts/2025-8-2-marshallsdatadrivenupset.md

 > 📌 *Think of this section as the strategic blueprint.
 The full model can turn it into a detailed, executable script for coaches to follow on game day.*

-## 5. Monte Carlo Simulation
+## Monte Carlo Simulation

-To quantify Marshall’s upset potential, I ran **10,000 simulated matchups** using updated 2025-26 rosters and coaching tendencies.
+To quantify Marshall’s upset potential, I ran **10,000 simulated matchups** using the Monte Carlo technique vs. Georgia using the above methodology.
 This model incorporates:

 - **Rod Smith’s spread-tempo offense** (at Jacksonville State)
 - **Tony Gibson’s aggressive 3-3-5 defense** (at NC State)